Creeki/creeki/README.md

 ### Hi there 👋

-🌱 I'm a PhD candidate working on the population genetics at Paris-Saclay University.
+🌱 I'm a PhD candidate working on population genetics at Paris-Saclay University.

+My GitHub account ID, @Creeki, is a fusion of "creek" and "i".
+I've chosen this name in tribute to the wisdom expressed by Laozi in the _Tao Te Ching_: "上善若水, 水利万物而不争", which translates to "The highest virtue is like water, benefiting all and contending with none."

 [![DOI](https://zenodo.org/badge/359830121.svg)](https://zenodo.org/badge/latestdoi/359830121)